-- Dr. Eustice WILL answer email about: - o Questions arising from difficulty in understanding course content. - o Requests for feedback about graded assignments. - o Private issues appropriate for discussion within the teacher-student relationship. - Dr. Eustice will NOT answer email which: - o Poses questions answered within the course D2L site - o Poses questions answered in the course syllabus. - o Lacks a subject line clearly stating the purpose of the email and the course number (CSUS 273). - o Raises an inappropriate subject. - Dr. Eustice will make every effort to answer email received on a given [week]day no later than 48 hours after received. - The Web site tech.msu.edu provides a number of information technology resources for students. - You are responsible for the operation of any personally owned computers you use on or off campus.
+- Dr. Eustice will NOT answer email which: - Poses questions answered within the course D2L site - Poses questions answered in the course syllabus. - Lacks a subject line clearly stating the purpose of the email and the course number (CSUS 273). - Raises an inappropriate subject. - Dr. Eustice will make every effort to answer email received on a given [week]day no later than 48 hours after received. - The Web site tech.msu.edu provides a number of information technology resources for students. - You are responsible for the operation of any personally owned computers you use on or off campus.
 A malfunctioning computer system is NOT a valid excuse for submitting late work. - Students are expected to have a high degree of self-motivation and self-direction in this class and develop the needed technology skills to excel in this class and in life.